The Famous 1938 Carnegie Hall Jazz Concert: The concert itself

-Concert

-The concert began with three contemporary numbers from the Goodman band—"Don't Be That Way", "Sometimes I'm Happy", and "One O'Clock Jump".
+The concert was held on the evening of January 16, 1938.
+It began with three contemporary numbers from the Goodman band—"Don't Be That Way", "Sometimes I'm Happy", and "One O'Clock Jump".
 They then played a history of jazz, starting with a Dixieland quartet performing "Sensation Rag", originally recorded by the Original Dixieland Jazz Band in 1918.
-Once again, the initial reaction of the audience, though polite, was tepid.
+The reaction of the audience, though polite, was tepid.
 Then came a jam session on "Honeysuckle Rose" featuring members of the Count Basie and Duke Ellington bands as guests.
 (The surprise of the session: Goodman handing a solo to Basie's guitarist Freddie Green, who was never a featured soloist but earned his reputation as the best rhythm guitarist in the genre—he responded with a striking round of chord improvisations.)
 As the concert went on, things livened up.
 The Goodman band and quartet took over the stage and performed the numbers that had made them famous.
 Some later trio and quartet numbers were well received, and the vocal by Martha Tilton on "Loch Lomond" provoked five curtain calls and cries for an encore.
 The encore forced Goodman to make his only audience announcement for the night, stating that they had no encore prepared but that Martha would return shortly with another number.

 By the time the band reached the climactic piece "Sing, Sing, Sing (With a Swing)", success was assured.
 This performance featured playing by the tenor saxophonist Babe Russin, the trumpeter Harry James, and Goodman, backed by the drummer Gene Krupa.
 When Goodman finished his solo, he unexpectedly gave a solo to the pianist, Jess Stacy.
 "At the Carnegie Hall concert, after the usual theatrics, Jess Stacy was allowed to solo and, given the venue, what followed was appropriate," wrote David Rickert.
 "Used to just playing rhythm on the tune, he was unprepared for a turn in the spotlight, but what came out of his fingers was a graceful, impressionistic marvel with classical flourishes, yet still managed to swing.
 It was the best thing he ever did, and it's ironic that such a layered, nuanced performance came at the end of such a chaotic, bombastic tune."